Photo by AJ_Watt from Getting Images Signature via Canva.com

 Minor Home Repairs and Updates

 Let’s go back to the original question: Should you make repairs or sell as is?
 Your answer might be no when it comes to larger repairs and projects around the home, but that doesn’t mean that you should ignore all improvement projects.
-If a turn-key solution is the goal, then it’s essential to perform regular maintenance and make minor modifications throughout the home as needed.

-Time for fresh paint.
+Time for Fresh Paint

 A fresh coat of neutral paint on the walls is one of the least expensive ways to update your space.
 Not only does it clean up lived-in walls, but it also creates a blank slate for buyers to envision their belongings in the space.

-Clean or replace flooring.
+Clean or Replace Flooring

 Just as crucial as pristine walls is the need for clean flooring.
 That might involve cleaning the carpet, refinishing hardwood floors, or scrubbing the grout in tiled areas.
-If the home has carpet throughout, consider replacing it in the main living areas altogether.
-Remember, just like every trend, the public’s affection for carpet ebbs and flows.

 Photo by B4LLS from Getty Images Pro via Canva.com

-Replace hardware.
+Replace Hardware

-Remember all the extra holes behind photos you made, trying to get the frame to hang just right?
+Remember all the extra holes you drilled behind the photos you made, trying to get the frame to hang just right?
 Now’s the time to fill them.
 Oh, and don’t forget about the baseball-sized dent your kids made when they were having a little too much fun in the house; it needs repairs, too.

 You’d better believe every light in your home will shine for showings.
 Replace any burned-out bulbs.
 It’s simple, and the consequences for not doing so are far greater than the effort it takes to screw them in, especially if low natural light is an issue in your house.